jhe274/Jiachen-He.github.io/_pages/about.md

 ---

 ## 📽️ **Looking for Collaborations?**
-I am always eager to explore new research collaborations and share knowledge in fields such as **optics, laser technology, magnetic systems, and scientific computing**.
+I am always eager to explore new research collaborations and share knowledge in fields such as **optics, laser technology, magnetic systems, quantum technology and scientific computing**.

 Feel free to browse my repositories and reach out to me for potential collaborations or discussions on **scientific software development**.